nlicalzi/launch_school/230-DOM_and_asynchronous_programming/making_HTTP_requests_from_JS/making_HTTP_requests_from_JS.md

   * Conclusion

     * The Cross-Origin Resource Sharing specification fulfills the need for legitimate cross-origin requests.
 It gives us a standard way to access resources from different origins without the security problems associated with cross-origin requests.

+_____

+* Project: Search Autocomplete
+  * Many JS libraries provide a `debounce` function, which takes a callback and a delay in milliseconds as arguments and returns a new function that calls the callback after the specified delay elapses in order to provide **throttling** capability to avoid overloading servers with XHR requests.

 ### Concepts/Vocab